danghung1202/tour-booking/docs/architecture.md

   id: string; // UUID
   guide_id: string; // UUID
   category_id: string; // UUID
+  languages: TourLanguage[];
   title: string;
   description: string;
+  timezone: string;
   story_html: string;
   price: number;
   duration: string;
   location: string;
   capacity: number;
   status: 'draft' | 'published';
+  // Use the new TourImage[] type here
-  images: string[];
+  images: TourImage[];
   general_availability_info: string;
   organization_id?: string; // UUID
   created_at: string; // ISO 8601
 }

+type TourLanguage {
+  name: string;
+  code: string;
+}

+// Define a specific type for a single image object.
+// This makes it easy to add more properties like 'caption' later. type TourImage = {
+  url: string;
+  caption?: string; // Optional caption for future use };
 ```
+To map the JSONB images field in your TypeScript code, you should define a specific type for the image object.
+While you could use a simple `string[]` for the MVP, the more robust and future-proof approach is to define a `TourImage` type.
+This makes your code clearer and ready for future enhancements like adding captions or an order property.

 ### Category

-**Purpose:** To classify tours, allowing tourists to browse and filter by interest.
+**Purpose:** To classify tours, allowing tourists to browse and filter by language.
 The initial list is fixed by developers.

 **Key Attributes:**

   * `id`: `UUID` - Primary key.
   * `name`: `text` - The unique name of the category (e.g., "Culinary", "Adventure").
+  * `description`: `string` - Short description.
+  * `image`: `string` - The image url of category.

 **TypeScript Interface:**